 The stream of lived experience is characterized by an experienced continuity.
 Lived experience goes or flows forth; it has the character of a stream.
-However, it must not be compared with a chain or a train that is divided into links or coupled units but with a stream or river that flows uninterrupted.
+However, it must not be compared with a chain or a train which is divided into links or coupled units, but with a stream or river which flows uninterrupted.
 In this connection, James refers to the continuity of the stream of consciousness.
 Thus, states of consciousness continually follow each other without interruption.
-When lived experience apparently is interrupted (e.g., by sleep, fainting, a coma, an epileptic condition), the interrupted.
-The I is a common whole that lived experiences itself in an unbroken progression, e.g., before and after sleep;
+When lived experience apparently is interrupted (e.g., by sleep, fainting, a coma, an epileptic condition), the interruption is lived experience, and it is not lived experience which is interrupted.
+The I is a common whole which lived experiences itself in an unbroken progression, e.g., before and after sleep;